How to Remove White Background in Photoshop (5 Fast Ways)

 Step 2.
 Choosing Sample Size

-After selecting the tool, you are required to set the size of the sample.
+After selecting the tool, you are required to set the sample size.
 Set it to “T by 5 Average” or “Point Sample.”
-These options are used to choose the amount of sample color you want to consider.
+These options are used to choose the amount of sample colors you want to consider.

 Choosing Sample Size